NH89/Morphogenesis/README.md

     ParaView can be downloaded from https://www.paraview.org/

     NB GPU conflict:
+    It is advised to exit Paraview before launching Morphogenesis.
+    Sometimes other runtime errors arrise if Paraview is still running when Morphogenesis is launched.

     Both Paraview and Morphogenesis will both try to use your GPU.
     This may result in an _"invalid device context"_ or _"There is no device supporting CUDA"_ error.
     This seems to happen specifically where the computer suspends while ParaView is open.
     If ParaView fails to release the GPU after being shut down, then it may be necessary to reboot.

     This does not arise where the two programs are run on separate machines, as when Morphogenesis is run on a cluster.